We're proud of our highly qualified, professional, and energetic staff. Meet the team:

 DPT: Doctorate of Physical Therapy, Thomas Jefferson University, Philadelphia PA

-Certifications: Women’s/Pelvic Certified Therapist (WCS), Certificate of Achievement in Pelvic PT (CAPP-Pelvic), Fascial Movement Taping Level 1 Certification, Child and Adult CPR
+Certifications: Board Certified Women’s/Pelvic Specialist (WCS) through the American Physical Therapy Association (APTA), Certificate of Achievement in Pelvic PT (CAPP-Pelvic), Fascial Movement Taping Level 1 Certification, Child and Adult CPR

-Member of: American Physical Therapy Association, Women’s Health Section; The National Multiple Sclerosis Society.
+Member of: American Physical Therapy Association, Women’s Health Section; The Philadelphia Regional Pelvic PT Alliance

 Gina received her undergraduate degree from Saint Joseph’s University with a Bachelor of Science in Interdisciplinary Health Services and a minor in Bio-Ethics.
 She went to pursue her Doctorate of Physical Therapy at Thomas Jefferson University.